sqsiek0/twg_recruitment_video_app/README.md

 5. Press the “s” key to enable development mode
 6. Choose a platform

+## Main problems
+1. As it turned out, the app does not work with Expo Go due to the `react-native-video` library, which means it cannot be tested on a real device (unless there is a misconfiguration, but I didn’t have enough time to investigate this further).
+2. A low quota of tokens for the YouTube API required careful testing of the app (mitigated by using a debouncer and caching).

 ## First Impressions with Expo and React Native

 I didn’t expect it to work this seamlessly.
 This is my first time working with tools like these, and I’m genuinely impressed that I can launch the app on my phone just by scanning a QR code.
 The speed at which changes are applied is remarkable, and I’m pleasantly surprised by how responsive everything feels.
 I’m excited to see what else will amaze me.